Av-F/ts-restControllers/README.md

 # ts-restControllers

-You would need to get node modules to run this:
+You would need to get node modules to run this: run  npm install node-modules

 Additional notes:
 First lines are imports for express, fs to read/write files, path to access them and app.use is for middleware